RocketChat/Rocket.Chat.js.SDK/README.md

 to differentiate between them, hence the need to define its data.

 ```
+driver.customClientData.clients.push({
+  name: 'ExampleBotFramework Rocket.Chat Adapter',
+  version: '0.4.2'
+})

 driver.setCustomClientData({
   framework: 'ExampleBotFramework',
   canResetConnection: true
-});
+})
 ```

-Then, Rocket.Chat's interface will check if the bot is able to reset its connection and show an UI to allow the admin to do that.
+Then, Rocket.Chat's interface can check if the bot is able to reset its connection before enabling an UI with that feature.

 ### `driver.registerCommandHandler(key, callback)`